stellar/js-stellar-sdk/docs/reference/readme.md

 const account = await server.loadAccount(publicKey);

 /*
-    Right now, we have one `Fees` function that fetches the base fee.
+    Right now, we have one function that fetches the base fee.
     In the future, we'll have functions that are smarter about suggesting fees, e.g.: `fetchCheapFee`, `fetchAverageFee`, `fetchPriorityFee`, etc.
 */
-const fee = await StellarSdk.Fees.fetchBaseFee();
+const fee = await server.fetchBaseFee();

 const transaction = new StellarSdk.TransactionBuilder(account, { fee })
     .addOperation(